alkane7/Lab1-GitHub-Pages/index.md

 # Wanting Li

 Hi!
 I'm an **exchange student** from China studying Computer Science.
+I love swimming, travelling, LEGO and R&B!
+I'm happy to share any of this topic with you!
 I have experience on *Python, Java, C, Javascript, MoonBit...*

 ## Hi
 [Link to hi.md](hi.md)